sage-code/eve/manual/classes.md

 Objects can be declared and initialize in a single statement using operator ":=" with constructor or can be declared first using "<:" and initialize later using operator ":=" with the constructor call.

 ## Comparing objects
-We can use comparison operators: "=" and "=" with objects.
-First comparison "=" will compare the object location.
+We can use comparison operators: "==" and "=" with objects.
+First comparison "==" will compare the object location.
 If the objects have same location they are also equal.
 Second compare object class and object attributes.
-If all attributes are equal and have same base class the objects are equivalent.
+If is the same class and all attributes are equal the objects are equivalent.

 **Example:**
 ```